AriJalk/godot-hex-grid-module/README.md

 # GodotHexGridSystem

-Implementation of Hexagonal Grid in godot, based on the guide from Red Blob Games: https://www.redblobgames.com/grids/hexagons/
+Implementation of Hexagonal Grid in godot, based on the guide from Red Blob Games: https://www.redblobgames.com/grids/hexagons/</br>
+Built using custom godot build with my custom object pooling module: https://github.com/AriJalk/GodotNodePoolModule</br>
-Interface is made in the style of Dorfromantik hex placement.
+Interface is made in the style of Dorfromantik hex placement.</br>

 ## Controls